Welcome to MWSU!

 - Classrooms with built-in seating will be inaccessible for students who use wheelchairs or scooters.

-Students who are anticipating or currently experiencing barriers preventing them from full inclusion in the academic and/or non-academic programs at MWSU, are encouraged to contact the ARC.
+Our job is to facilitate accommodations in order to remove or greatly minimize the impact of these barriers on students with disabilities.
 We prefer to meet with students in person prior to the beginning of their first semester.
 To make an appointment with the ARC coordinator, please send an email to Mike Ritter at firstname.lastname@example.org.
 It will be helpful if students bring to their appointment some form of professional documentation describing their diagnosed disabilities.
 We use this information to explore which accommodations may be useful for removing the barriers identified during our meeting.
-The documentation does not need to be extensive or exhaustive but it does need to clearly state the type of disability that has been diagnosed (i.e., Jane Doe has been diagnosed with a Specific Learning Disability in Mathematics).
+The documentation does not need to be extensive or exhaustive but it does need to clearly state the type of disability that has been diagnosed (i.e., “Abigail Abercrombie has been diagnosed with a Specific Learning Disability in Mathematics”).

-Once we have identified the barriers and determined the best way to remove them, we will put together an Accessibility Plan outlining the procedures necessary to provide equal access, inclusion and opportunities.
-At the beginning of each semester, students are encouraged to take a copy of their plan to their all of the faculty and staff with whom they will be working throughout the semester.
+Once we have identified the barriers and determined the best way to remove them, we will put together a Student Information Letter outlining the procedures necessary for faculty and staff to provide equal access, inclusion and opportunities.
+At the beginning of each semester, students are encouraged to take a copy of their letter to all of their instructors, as well as their academic advisor, to discuss any particular concerns for the upcoming semester.

 Services in the ARC are limited to creating an accessible environment where students with disabilities have the same opportunities as their peers.
-For students who are having trouble learning the course material, the Center for Academic Support offers free tutoring in math, writing, and specific courses.
-In addition to these services, students have access to Supplemental Instruction (SI) and workshops sponsored by the Center.
+For students who are having trouble learning the course material, the Center for Academic Support offers free tutoring services.
+In addition to tutoring, students have access to Supplemental Instruction (SI) and workshops sponsored by the Center.
 Flashcards and handouts are also available.
-Another excellent resource is the Student Success & Academic Advising Center where students can go for academic advising, career exploration, and workshops on: note taking, study skills, stress management, time management, minimizing test anxiety, and test taking strategies.
+Another excellent resource is the Student Success & Academic Advising Center where students have access to professional academic advisors, help with career exploration, and workshops on note taking, study skills, stress management, time management, minimizing test anxiety, and test taking strategies.

 The Accessibility Resource Center is a department within the Division of Student Affairs.
 To find out more about all of the services and programs available through Student Affairs, visit our web page at https://www.missouriwestern.edu/studentaffairs/.